 - Measure how long it takes for strands of liquified goo to drip into a container from a specific height.

 - Rest your fingers on the surface of the oobleck and let them sink, then try to pull your fingers out quickly.

 - Find out how fast you can move your fingers through the goo.

 - Try using a hand or fist to slap or hit some oobleck.
 A large aluminum tray is good for this experiment.

 - Fill a large container (or two smaller containers) with oobleck.
 Try walking on the goo.
 You will have to move your feet rapidly to avoid sinking.

-The Creeping Oobleck Experiment
+The Creeping or Dancing Oobleck Experiment

 Creating creeping oobleck is one of the most interesting experiments with cornstarch goo.
 The goo seems to have a mind of its own during this activity.